hdinkel/linuxcommandline/sphinx_intermediate/commandlinetools.rst

    This is even more text

 As sed by default prints each line, you see the line that matched the pattern, printed twice.
-Use option ‘-n’ to suppress default printing of lines.
+Use option '-n' to suppress default printing of lines.

  ::